Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

 Our DMRG calculations used the ITensor library \cite{itensor} and real-space parallelization \cite{Stoudenmire13a}.
 We used a two-site DMRG update and particle number and $S_z$ conservation.
 To ensure convergence of the results we performed many DMRG sweeps at small and intermediate bond dimension and incorporated a random ``noise'' to help prevent the method from becoming stuck in local minima.
-The maximum bond dimension we used was $m$=21,000, with a minimum DMRG truncation error of $\epsilon \sim$ 10$^{-6}$.
-We extrapolated all observables to zero DMRG truncation error $\epsilon$.
-Fig.~\ref{extrap} shows typical extrapolations of the $d_{xy}$ pair-pair correlation function at three different distances on the lattice of Fig.~\ref{lattices}(b) for the largest length we considered ($L$=65).
-In Fig.~\ref{extrap} shows two different fits to the data, a quadratic fit and a linear fit using only the three smallest $\epsilon$ values.
-For the rest of the data below we use a quadratic fit.
-The slight difference between these two different fitting methods is in most cases smaller than the point size on the $P(r)$ plots.

-Using DMRG we calculated the charge and spin correlations (Eqs.~\ref{cc} and \ref{ss}).
-We also calculated n.n. and n.n.n. pair-pair correlations for a single pair (defined below), and $s$, $d_{x^2-y^2}$, $s_{xy}$, and $d_{xy}$ pair-pair correlations.
-On the cylindrical lattices we solve with DMRG, correlations of distance up to $r_{\text{max}}=L/2$ can be measured.
+The maximum bond dimension we used was $m=21,000$, with a minimum DMRG truncation error of $\epsilon \sim$ 10$^{-6}$ or less.
+Further details of our parallel DMRG method are given in the Appendix.